sgbaik-decaf/portfolio/94870_final_proj_2.md

 2. The audience of my is now decided as *'People who are intersted in both **investment** & **public good**'*
 3. Developing a storyline:

-> I thought it would be good to start off with about 'making some money', since things like this may attract the audience's attention.
+- I thought it would be good to start off with about 'making some money', since things like this may attract the audience's attention.
 Who'd not like to earn money?
-> Instead of going too deep about 'what is ESG investing' or 'what is an ETF', I came up with a visualization (not data!) that shows the vanilla funds and the ESG twins.
+- Instead of going too deep about 'what is ESG investing' or 'what is an ETF', I came up with a visualization (not data!) that shows the vanilla funds and the ESG twins.
-> I assume the audience will be familiar with Exchange-traded Funds(ETF) and its three-letter-codes.
+- I assume the audience will be familiar with Exchange-traded Funds(ETF) and its three-letter-codes.
-> After presenting the comparison data, I will also append that the whole ESG investment notion is getting smaller rapidly.
+- After presenting the comparison data, I will also append that the whole ESG investment notion is getting smaller rapidly.
-> My call for action will be *'Please invest more on ESG funds!
+- My call for action will be *'Please invest more on ESG funds!
 It's good for you and everyone else!'*

-# Wireframing with *Shorthand*
+### Wireframing with *Shorthand*

-I drafted the final product with Shorthand, and am planning to keep this mode of delivery.
+I drafted the final product with *Shorthand*, and am planning to keep this mode of delivery.

+I also used *Tableau* as the main software for data visualization, and one set of image from Powerpoint(not data!).

 # User Research

 ## Tester A: Late 10s, female, college student, industrial enginneering
-### Experience in personal investment: 0.5 years
+### Experience in personal investment: 1 years

 Is the author's intention and call for action clearly understandable?
 (1~5)
 > 3, The later half may need some more information.